I have been thinking a lot about transformation lately.

 I truly believe that I am the person I am today because of all the sitting around doing nothing I do, and I can’t recommend it enough!

 I’d love to hear from you now: Has truth set you free?
 What impact has honesty had on your life?
 Do you get sick all the time too with children?
-Please feel free to comment below, or in the Soul Sisterhood Facebook group.
+Share your thoughts in the comments below.